spcl/daceml/README.md

 [![Build Status](https://travis-ci.org/spcl/daceml.svg?branch=master)](https://travis-ci.org/spcl/daceml)
 [![codecov](https://codecov.io/gh/spcl/daceml/branch/master/graph/badge.svg)](https://codecov.io/gh/spcl/daceml)
 # daceml
-Machine learning powered by DaCe.
+Machine learning powered by data-centric parallel programming.

-This project add ONNX operators as library nodes to DaCe, as well as a frontend to load ONNX models.
+This project adds PyTorch and ONNX model loading support to [DaCe](https://github.com/spcl/dace), and supports ONNX operators as library nodes to DaCe stateful dataflow multigraphs.

 ## Setup
 ONNX ops can be run using the ONNX Runtime as a backend.
 This requires the `ONNXRuntime` environment to be set up.
 There are two options for this